"Craftsman Edition" Snare Drums

-The most useful drums for me, as a full-time professional musician, have been instruments that have aged gracefully.
-Things that were intended to sound and feel good before all else, and crafted by human hands.
+The most useful drums for me, as a working professional musician, have been instruments that have aged gracefully.
+Things that were intended to sound and feel good before all else, crafted from long-wearing materials that embrace wear, with timeless design, and with touch from human hands.
 And they’ve often been drums that have lasted nearly 100 years so far, with many more miles left to go.

 So that’s what I set out to build.
 Drums that will inspire, sound amazing, look even better with age and use, and be just as musically useful for their 2nd and 3rd owners, a century or longer from now.
 Inspired by the great brass drums of the 1920s and 1930s, of course, but with a modern, minimalist aesthetic.
 And with fresh designs, for the music of today and the future.